 - On low speed, slowly add your flour mixture and beat until dough comes together.

 - In a small bowl mix together sugar and cinnamon.

-- Using a small ice-cream scoop or a tablespoon, scoop dough and roll into balls.
+- Using a small cookie scoop or a tablespoon, scoop dough and roll into balls.
 Roll the balls in the cinnamon and sugar to coat the entire ball then place on your prepared cookie sheets approx. 1 1/2 inches apart.
 Repeat until all the dough is gone.

 - Bake cookies for 10-15 minutes until puffed, cracked and lightly browned on the bottom.

-Bake one cookie sheet at a time.
+Bake one cookie sheet at a time for best results.